groupie-kth/groupie-kth.github.io/index.md

 ## Groupie
-Groupie is a group study app designed to promote social productivity amongst Stockholm university students.
+Groupie is a group study app designed to promote social productivity amongst university students in Stockholm.

 ### The Developers
 The team consists of Louis Cameron Booth, Fred Robinson, Matay Mayrany, Ahmad Shabeeb, Daniel Muresu, and Sanghyun Bai.